1900:

 The 57th Golden Globe Awards, honoring the best in film and television for

 1999, are presented.
-Phil Collins wins for Best Original Song in a Motion Picture for "You'll Be In My
+Phil Collins wins Best Original Song in a Motion Picture for "You'll Be In My

 Heart" from Disney's Tarzan.
 The Disney-Pixar feature Toy Story 2 is awarded Best Picture - Comedy/Musical.